AREVAL0LAUTARO/AREVAL0LAUTARO/README.md

 - 👋 Hi, I’m @AREVAL0LAUTARO
-- 👀 I’m interested in creating a new world o TECH posibilities in my country Argentina.
+- 👀 I am interested in creating a data community to help first in Mendoza, my province, and from there to the world.
 - 🌱 I’m currently learning Data Science.
 - 💞️ I’m looking to collaborate on open code proyects to inprove my knowledge.
 - 📫 How to reach me: